-Study responsibility: There is a huge body of knowledge that you have explored throughout your academic course of study in the MAC program.
-Now, in the practicum, students have opportunity to effectively select and apply those theoretical concepts or techniques in direct work with clients and supervisors in the field, and through case presentation and consultation on campus during faculty supervised conference seminars.
-This professional collegial -grand rounds setting ---provides the opportunity to practice and refine and demonstrate professional mastery of the functions of a mental health counselor.
+Study responsibility: There is a significant body of knowledge that students have explored throughout the academic course of study in the MAC program.
+Now, in the practicum, students have opportunity to effectively select and apply those theoretical concepts or techniques in direct work with clients and supervisors in the field and through case presentation and consultation on campus during faculty supervised conference seminars.
+This professional collegial setting provides the opportunity to practice, refine, and demonstrate professional mastery of the functions of a mental health counselor.

 The on campus conference seminar is an essential element in the process.
-The faculty and college will carefully structure and teach within the context of the seminar, but learning and mastery is the student's responsibility.
-The opportunities afforded by cooperative collaborative consultation, with onsite supervisors, faculty and colleagues and participation in the on campus supervision session is important.
+The faculty and carefully structure and teach within the context of the seminar, but learning and mastery is the student's responsibility.
+The opportunities afforded by cooperative collaborative consultation with onsite supervisors, faculty, and colleagues and participation in the on campus supervision session is important.